kitwiggin-zz/WhaleSwapMVP/README.md

 ### 1. Install Packages

-Run the command 'npm install' in both the route directory, 'whaleswap', and the client directory, 'whaleswap/client'.
+Run the command 'npm install' in both the route directory, 'whaleswapmvp', and the client directory, 'whaleswapmvp/client'.

 ### 2. Set up a local blockchain to run the contracts